The IACOB project XV. Updated calibrations of fundamental parameters of Galactic O-type stars: Data availability

 Our current analysis is limited to stars with reliable distances.
 The upcoming {\it Gaia} DR4 release would improve parallax estimates for many stars excluded here.
 Moreover, large-scale spectroscopic surveys such as WEAVE and 4MOST will greatly expand the number of O-type stars with high-resolution spectra and good parallaxes.
 In future work, we plan to combine the observed parameters of the \numCalib\ calibrator stars with the calibrated parameters derived for the remaining \numElim\ stars in our database.
 Studying how the full sample behaves with respect to expected empirical relations, and specially the properties of the fundamental relations, will allow us to refine our understanding of the main physical characteristics of stars across the O-star domain.

-\section{Data Availability}
+\section{Data availability}

-Table~\ref{tableValues} is only fully available in electronic form at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/.
+Table~\ref{tableValues} is only fully available in electronic form at the CDS via \url{https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/703/A175}.
 The spectra and the parameters derived from them are available in the ICAOB database \url{https://research.iac.es/proyecto/iacob/iacobcat/}.
 The remaining parameters used in this work including: spectral classification, Gaia parallax and photometry, and Bailer-Jones distance estimates, are accessible online through the respective catalogs referenced in the text.

 \begin{appendix}